-- The Faculty of Native Studies has partnered with TYP to offer a Winter Term (January) admission for those interested in the Native Studies degree route.
+The Faculty of Native Studies and Faculty of Arts have partnered with TYP to offer a Winter Term (January) admission for those interested in the Bachelor of Arts and Bachelor of Arts in Native Studies degree routes.

 All TYP students are required to complete University 101/102.

-University 101/102 is designed to provide students with the academic skills they require to be successful students.
-Topics such as time management, dealing with stress, budgeting, as well as navigating the campus and learning how to use the University Bear Tracks system is covered.
+University 101/102 are designed to provide students with the academic skills they require to be successful students.
+Topics such as time management, dealing with stress, budgeting, as well as navigating the campus and learning how to use the University Bear Tracks system are covered.

-- A GPA of 2.0, or a C is required to gain entry into most Faculties.
+- A GPA of 2.0 is required to gain entry into most faculties.

-- A GPA of 2.3 or higher is required for entrance into Business.
+- A GPA of 2.3 or higher is required for entrance into the Faculty of Business.

-- A GPA of 2.5 or higher is required for entrance into Nursing.
+- A GPA of 2.5 or higher is required for entrance into the Faculty of Nursing.

 Admission into a degree program via this particular route is a two-step process.
 Applicants must first be admitted into a Transition Year Program, perform satisfactorily on all courses during the program, and then apply the following year for admission to the degree program.